+• Accidents, incidents and complaints were recorded and reviewed for themes that might suggest further action was required.

-- Accidents and incidents were reviewed and analysed by the registered manager so that any trends could be identified, and learning could be facilitated. - Accidents and incidents were seen as an opportunity to reflect on practice and continually improve outcomes for people.
+- Accidents and incidents were seen as an opportunity to reflect on practice and continually improve outcomes for people. - Lessons learned were shared with staff through team meetings or supervision as appropriate.